GovindPullagura/Meesho.com-clone/README.md

    - Products:
        - GET / : get all products
        - GET /:id : get a product by its ID

+   - Cart:
+       - <POST /:> post to the cart.
+       - DELETE /:id : delete a product from the cart

    - Admin Panel:
        - PATCH /:id : update a product by its ID